gumaerc-testorg/21w.035-spring-2018/content/pages/assignments/book-talk/_index.md

 ### The Listeners’ Role:

 *   All listeners are meant to really listen.
-*   For each presenter, two listeners will be designated to fill out an [evaluation form]({{< baseurl >}}/pages/assignments/book-talk/oral-presentation-rubric).
+*   For each presenter, two listeners will be designated to fill out an {{% resource_link 48d0b7b7-a08c-0694-e417-690140ecc707 "evaluation form" %}}.
 The instructor will evaluate each presenter, too.
 These forms will be skimmed by the instructor and then given to the presenters.
 *   All listeners are encouraged to ask questions of meaning, questions that dig deeper into the book’s content and style, and questions that stem from their own interests and curiosity.

 ### Book Talk Questions